"I have one job on this ship—it's

 - Obviously, Star Trek used this trope abundantly, but special credits go to Harry Kim of Voyager and Travis Mayweather of Enterprise, as most of their careers seem to be made of this.

 - Even the starring roles can get this from time to time.
 Captain Picard only gets one line in the very final scene of the Next Generation episode "Thine Own Self", and there are a few episodes of Deep Space Nine where Captain Sisko only gets a line or two as well.
+Of course, this usually involves The Captain authorizing somebody else's adventure, so it's not that out-of-place.

 - At the beginning of season three of Buffy the Vampire Slayer, Angel (who was supposedly lost forever in a hell realm) appeared only in a series of dream sequences.